rochacbruno/danklinux/README.md

 ### NixOS (Not Currently Support)

-**NixOS is not supported due to ongoing work in the DMS flake, it will be re-enabled in the future.**
+**NixOS is not supported atm due to the flake needing some adjustments for defaults/Hyprland, it will be re-enabled in the future.**
+**You can install the [dms](https://github.com/AvengeMedia/DankMaterialShell) flake manually still and get most of what you need for this setup**

 ~~**Supported:** NixOS~~